-8.21 A firm's records should include:

-(a) in relation to training:

-- dates AML training was given; - $\succ$ the nature of the training; - > the names of the staff who received training; and - > the results of the tests undertaken by staff, where appropriate. - (b) in relation to compliance monitoring - - reports by the MLRO to senior management; and - records of consideration of those reports and of any action taken as a consequence. - Regulation 20(4) 8.22 A firm must establish and maintain systems which enable it to respond fully and rapidly to enquiries from financial investigators accredited under s3 of POCA, persons acting on behalf of the Scottish Ministers in their capacity as an enforcement authority under the Act, officers of HMRC or constables, relating to: - whether it maintains, or has maintained during the previous five years, a business relationship with any person; and - $\succ$ the nature of that relationship.
+- 8.18 A firm should make and retain: - records of actions taken under the internal and external reporting requirements; and - when the nominated officer has considered information or other material concerning possible money laundering, but has not made a report to the NCA, a record of the other material that was considered.
+8.19 In addition, copies of any SARs made to the NCA should be retained.
+8.20 Records of all internal and external reports should be retained for five years from the date the report was made.
+Other 8.21 A firm's records should include: (a) in relation to training: dates AML training was given; the nature of the training; the names of the staff who received training; and the results of the tests undertaken by staff, where appropriate. (b) in relation to compliance monitoring - reports by the MLRO to senior management; and records of consideration of those reports and of any action taken as a consequence.
+Regulation 20(4) 8.22 A firm must establish and maintain systems which enable it to respond fully and rapidly to enquiries from financial investigators accredited under s3 of POCA, persons acting on behalf of the Scottish Ministers in their capacity as an enforcement authority under the Act, officers of HMRC or constables, relating to: whether it maintains, or has maintained during the previous five years, a business relationship with any person; and the nature of that relationship.